squeedgy/shiny-movie-mode/README.md

---This data science project aims to explore historical data of top-rated English movies, forecasting future trends in movie ratings, and detecting anomalies.
-Using data science techniques and time-series analysis, we delve into patterns that have emerged over the years in movie ratings and votes, predicting future trends, and identifying significant deviations.
+--This project aims to explore historical data of movies, forecasting future trends in movie ratings, and detecting anomalies.
+In this project, we delve into patterns that have emerged over the years in movie ratings and votes, predicting future trends, and identifying significant deviations.

 --Research Question
     Can we predict future trends in movie ratings and identify anomalies based on historical data?